Frank Abagnale: United States

 After returning to the United States, 22-year-old Abagnale dressed in a pilot's uniform and traveled around college campuses, passing bad checks and claiming he was there to recruit stewardesses for Pan Am.
 At the University of Arizona, he stated that he was a pilot and a doctor.
 According to Paul Holsen, a student at the time, Abagnale conducted physical examinations on several female college students who wanted to be part of flight crews.
 None of the women were ever enrolled in Abagnale's fictional program, as his autobiography and film depict.

-After Abagnale cashed a personal check made to look like Pan Am paycheck, on July 30, 1970, in Durham, North Carolina, he again came to the attention of the FBI.
+After Abagnale cashed a personal check made to look like a Pan Am paycheck, on July 30, 1970, in Durham, North Carolina, he again came to the attention of the FBI.
 He was arrested in Cobb County, Georgia, three months later, on November 2, 1970, after cashing 10 fake Pan Am payroll checks in different towns.
-Abagnale escaped from the Cobb County jail and was picked up 4 days later in New York City.
-He was sentenced to 10 years in 1971 for forging checks that totaled $1,448.60, and he received an additional two years for escaping from the local Cobb County jailhouse.
+Abagnale escaped from the Cobb County jail and was picked up four days later in New York City.
+He was sentenced to ten years in 1971 for forging checks that totaled less than $1,500, and he received an additional two years for escaping from the local Cobb County jailhouse.

 In 1974, Abagnale was released on parole after he had served around two years of his 12-year sentence at Federal Correctional Institution in Petersburg, Virginia.
 Unwilling to return to his family in New York, Abagnale says he left the choice of parole location up to the court, which decided that he would be paroled in Houston, Texas.

 After his release, Abagnale stated that he performed numerous jobs, including cook, grocer, and movie projectionist; he was fired from most of those after he was discovered to have been hired without revealing his criminal past.
 He again posed as a pilot in 1974 to obtain a job at Camp Manison, a summer children's camp in Texas, where he was arrested for stealing cameras from his co-workers.
 After he received only a fine, he obtained a position at a Houston-area orphanage by pretending to be a pilot with a master's degree.
 This job had him finding foster homes for the children living at the orphanage.
 This ruse was eventually discovered by his parole officer, who swiftly removed him from his orphanage work and moved him into living quarters above his own garage, so he "could keep an eye on him".
 His next position was at Aetna, where he was fired and sued for check fraud.